tfgg/yournextmep/_candidates/eu2014/conservative/james-walsh.md

 person: james-walsh
 region: north-west
 party: conservative
-title: North West - Conservative Party - James Walsh
+title: James Walsh is running for MEP in North West for the Conservative Party
 incumbent: false
 ---